auth0/docs/articles/protocols/oauth2/index.md

 ![Generic OAuth Flow](/media/articles/protocols/oauth2-generic-flow.png)

-1. The Application asks for authorization from the Resource Owner in order to access the resources.
+1. The Applicatio (Client) asks for authorization from the Resource Owner in order to access the resources.

 1. Provided that the Resource Owner authorizes this access, the Application receives an **Authorization Grant**.
 This is a credential representing the Resource Owner's authorization.